 Conflict management is the activity undertaken by managers to resolve conflicts in an optimal way.
 It is also the skills used to manage conflict and it is a skill, which requires time and practice.

-Many consider conflict management an important managerial tool because it enables managers to make quick decisions under conditions of uncertainty.
+Many consider conflict management an important managerial tool because it enables managers to make quick decisions and find a solution for problems under conditions of uncertainty.

 In short, conflict management is a process in which managers use a set of skills to manage conflicts.